amitmerchant1990/reverie/reviewers.md

 An initial term of one year, renewable.
 We will eventually have a centralized system that keeps track of “review balance”, how much reviewing people have done, and tries to distribute it equitably.
 In addition, some people prefer to review many papers at a time as opposed to a few every month.
 Thus, at the beginning of the monthly reviewing cycle, reviewers will have a chance to specify how many papers they would like to handle.
 In addition, we will add the ability of reviewers to indicate that they are on vacation or otherwise unavailable.

 Reviewers may choose to mark themselves as unavailable for some period.
-For now, please email [the editors](/people).
+To do so, please complete [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=9028kaqAQ0OMdrEjlJf7WXcpizsAwgRHnquEMJ-wjU5UMkJXNTc2NDU1SzM4MkcyTkFETjhOQzAxSC4u).

 # Reviewer Interest Survey